 Jody and Shelle want to be as close to nature as possible.
 That means avoiding crowded RV parks like most RVers that seek out solar power systems.
 Being they have technical jobs they needed solar power added to their rig.
 Initially, they started with a couple of 100-watt solar panels and an off-brand 175-watt modified sine wave inverter.
 While this quick setup was ok for the bare necessities, they wanted to have more power to enjoy more creature comforts while on the road.

 Passing through Flagstaff on their way to Mesa, Jody and Shelle stopped in and spoke with Adam about a solar power system design to increase their power needs.
-Their power needs were basic such as powering a microwave, television, internet hotspot, two laptops, two cell phones and all the 12v equipment that comes standard in RVs.
-Given the power needs described, Adam came up a solid solar power system that would give them enough juice to get the job done and still have power left over.
+Their power needs were basic such as powering a microwave, television, internet hotspot, two laptops, two cell phones, and all the 12v equipment that comes standard in RVs.
+Given the power needs described, Adam came up with a solid solar power system that would give them enough juice to get the job done and still have power left over.

 Below are basic design specifications for the solar system:

 Primary Solar: REC N-Peak Series 315 Watt Monocrystalline Solar Panel X4

 Charge Controller: Victron 100 | 50 MPPT X2